 Your employer is also obliged to inform the Minister for Jobs, Enterprise and Innovation in writing of the proposed redundancies at least 30 days before the occurrence of the first redundancy.
 SI 140/1977 sets out the information your employer must provide to the Minister.

 The Employees (Provision of Information and Consultation) Act 2006 requires employers to consult with employees on substantial changes in the workplace, including proposals for collective redundancies.
-Since 23 March 2008 the Act applies to employers of 50 people or more.
+The Act applies to employers of 50 people or more.

 For further information about the Redundancy Payments Scheme contact the Workplace Relations Commission's Information and Customer Service.
 You can find out about qualifying for redundancy, redundancy procedures and redundancy payments.